Contralube 770 FAQs

 How does Contralube 770 work?

-Contralube will weather proof / protect your connection and help stop rust, vibration corrosion and the general build up of oxides.
-You can load up your electrical and non-electrical connectors and connections safe in the knowledge it will not interfere with the current flow or in the case of non-electrical connection, it will not harm or weaken the signal that is going through the connection e.g. radio waves or digital signals.
+Contralube will weather proof / protect your connection and help prevent contact contamination, vibration corrosion and the general build up of oxides.
+You can load up your electrical and non-electrical connectors and connections safe in the knowledge it will not interfere with the current flow or in the case of non-electrical connection or distort or weaken electronic signal carried through the connection e.g. radio waves or digital signals.

 I am applying Contralube 770 to my multi-pin connector, will it cause ‘shorting' faults between the pins?